SurabhiSood/titanic-survival-machine-learning/README.md

 ![Feature Engineering Family Size](https://github.com/SurabhiSood/titanic-survival-machine-learning/blob/master/webapp/static/img/FamilySizeAndSurvival.jpg)

-* The following visualization shows that the fare would be somewhere greater than 7 and less than 10 pounds, this adds another filter to calculate the mean.
-Post applying all three filters, the calculated mean of a fare was 8.03 ponds.
+* The following visualization shows that the fare would be somewhere greater than £7 and less than £10, this adds another filter to calculate the mean.
+Post applying all three filters, the calculated mean of a fare was £8.03 ponds.
 Which replaced the NaN value in Mr. Storey's fare!

 ![Imputing Missing Value in Fare Column](https://github.com/SurabhiSood/titanic-survival-machine-learning/blob/master/webapp/static/img/FamilySizeAndSurvival.jpg)

-* The median fare for a first-class passenger departing from Charbourg (‘C’) port coincides nicely with the 80 pounds paid by other embarkment-deficient passengers.
+* The median fare for a first-class passenger departing from Charbourg (‘C’) port coincides nicely with the £80 paid by other embarkment-deficient passengers.
 As a result, all NaN values in the ‘embarked’ column have been replaced by ‘C’.

 ![Imputing Missing Value in Embarkment Column](https://github.com/SurabhiSood/titanic-survival-machine-learning/blob/master/webapp/static/img/MissingEmbarkment.png)